This is a summary of the implementation steps that were needed at each institution.

 For ILLiad libraries

-- If the library is supporting only the new shared print OCLC symbol with its instance of ILLiad, do basic set up.
+- If the library is supporting only the new shared print OCLC symbol with its instance of ILLiad, do basic set up and request a $300 annual lend-only WorldShare ILL subscription for the new symbol.
 Address questions to OCLC customer support.

-- If the library is supporting more than one OCLC symbol with the same instance of ILLiad, it must purchase a license for a "satellite" library, at a cost of about $1,200 per year.
+- If the library is supporting more than one OCLC symbol with the same instance of ILLiad, it must request a $300 annual lend-only subscription to WorldShare ILL for the new symbol and request a license for a "satellite" library.
+There is no cost for this satellite license as long as the main library has a full ILLiad license.
 Address questions about establishment of satellite library to Atlas Systems customer support.

 - (An alternative to establishing a satellite library would be to manage ILL requests sent to the new print archiving symbol using WorldCat Resource Sharing.
 This would be cheaper and, given the low-use nature of the covered material, not onerous.
 But it would take this aspect of ILL out of the institution's normal workflow.)